Achieving economic growth and creating long-term value for society within environmental limits is a collective challenge.

 One of our key commodities is timber.
 Forests play a critical part in the well-being of people, nature, and the planet.
 So we must ensure that the procurement decisions we make proactively support ethical and sustainable timber products and responsible producers and suppliers.
 Through our Sustainable Timber policy we commit to only buying timber from known legal sources and seek out suppliers and subcontractors that are certified to trade in Forest Stewardship Council (FSC) timber.
 To find out more about our continuing journey of sustainable timber, read our case study below.

-We have signed up to support the World Wildlife Fund (WWF) Forest Campaign; a campaign to ensure that the UK and European markets only procures 100% legal and sustainable wood-based products.
-Find out more about the campaign or to sign up, visit http://www.wwf.org.uk/what-we-do/projects/forests-campaign-businesses
+We also support the World Wildlife Fund Forest Campaign, which aims to to ensure that the UK and European markets only procures 100% legal and sustainable wood-based products.

 Read about how we are committed to purchasing sustainability sourced timber.Download PDF

 We source local products where we can.
 This helps to support small local businesses, while reducing the environmental impact of transporting materials from great distances to our sites.
-For example, at our Bath Riverside development we specified local Bath stone, which ensures that our homes blend seamlessly with the more traditional buildings synonymous with the world-famous city.
+30% of our supply chain are located within 20 miles of site and 59% are within 50 miles.

 'My Crest' Portfolio makes searching for your dream Crest Nicholson home so much easier.